Nilstrieb/minmax/README.md

 It should probably the same as linux? except for the `cp` part apples native library layout is different. but actually the error message will tell you where it looks so you can just copy it there i think? havent tested it

 ### On Windows

+on windows it only works if you are in this directory, but then it does Just Work after the rust build.

+If you want to move this player to another location on windows, you have to delete the `if (System.getProperty("os.name").toLowerCase().contains("windows"))` check and always run the not-windows path.

 you're on your own but you can do this, it's similar to linux except you have to run `cargo build --release` yourself and have to `target/release/minmax_wrapper.dll` to the directories where the other library are (the link error message will tell you where that is)